ms/buildtogether.tech/10-comfortable/index.md

 ---
 ---

-A complete working environment needs more than just software.
-Unfortunately, most university labs seemed designed to make everything below difficult or impossible to achieve.
+Having the right tools on your computer will help you be more productive.
+Having a comfortable environment will help as well.

 1. Peace and quiet.
-:   Study after study has proved that this has more impact on productivity than
+:   Study after study has shown that this has more impact on productivity than a
-    a fast network, a fat disk, or caffeine, but most workplaces are still too crowded, too noisy, and filled with too many interrupts.
-As mentioned earlier, it takes most people ten minutes to get back into a state of flow after being distracted, which means that half a dozen interruptions per hour effectively renders someone zero percent effective.
-I know people say, "If I can't overhear what other people are talking about, I might miss something important," but that only applies if the only people you're overhearing are members of your own team (and even then, it's a dubious claim).
+    fast network, a fat disk, or caffeine, but most workplaces are still too crowded, too noisy, and filled with too many interrupts
+    <cite>WeziakBialowolska2018</cite>.
+Some people still say, "If I can't
+    overhear what other people are talking about, I might miss something important," but that only applies if the only people you're overhearing are members of your own team (and even then, it's a dubious claim).

 2. A comfortable chair.
-    A good chair with a firm back costs half what a mid-range laptop does.
-A full-sized keyboard (I have large hands---most laptop keyboards force me to bend my wrists uncomfortably) costs fifty dollars, and a lamp with a soft light bulb is another forty.
+:   A good chair with a firm back costs half what a mid-range laptop does.
+A
+    full-sized keyboard (I have large hands---most laptop keyboards force me to bend my wrists uncomfortably) costs fifty dollars, and a lamp with a soft light bulb is another forty.
 The combination doesn't just let me program longer each day; it also helps ensure that I'll still be able to program five or ten years from now without chronic back and wrist pain.
-(If you have good arches, you may prefer a standing desk; if you have space, sitting on an exercise ball has been good for my abs and lets me bounce up and down during boring meetings.)
-Compare this with what's in most computer labs: their lighting gives glare without illumination, the dark desktops make the optical mice jerky, and the low-budget chairs are guaranteed to make your lower back ache after an hour.
+If you have good arches, you may prefer a standing desk; if you have space, sitting on an exercise ball has been good for my abs and lets me bounce up and down during boring meetings.

+3. A good microphone.
+:   You can have a very productive meeting with video turned off, but if you
+    don't have decent audio you're sunk.
+It's therefore worth investing in a decent <span i="microphone">microphone<span>.
+Mine cost me forty dollars; I spent another twelve dollars to get a gooseneck stand to keep it ten centimeters away from both my keyboard and my mouth.

-3. A pad of gridded paper and several ballpoint pens.
+4. A pad of gridded paper and several ballpoint pens.
 :   I often make notes for myself when programming, or draw box-and-arrow
     diagrams of my data structures when debugging.
 I used to keep an editor open in a background window to do the former, but when my wrists started acting